 Suppose drugs or alcohol are involved?

 Sometimes people are afraid to complain about sexual harassment or violence because drugs or alcohol are involved.
 The College's highest priority is the safety of everyone on campus.
 Any other rule violations will be handled separately from the sexual harassment complaint.
 The use of alcohol or drugs never makes the victim at fault for sexual violence.

-Everett Community College does not discriminate on the basis of race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, genetic information, or veteran status.
+Everett Community College does not discriminate on the basis of race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, genetic information, veteran status, or age.